 \section{Code Framework}

 Despite the increasing number of benchmarks for MGT detection, there is no extensible standard library that offers out-of-the-box functionality.
 Most existing benchmark code framework require additional configuration and have inefficient architectures, which increase the cost of further development and limit broader adoption.
 To address these issues, we introduce a newly refactored code framework based on MGTBench~\cite{HSCBZ23}.
 Our framework follows the factory design pattern and implements \textit{AutoDetector} and \textit{AutoExperiment} for abstraction.
-This design is aligned with the approach used in Huggingface Transformers~\cite{WDSCDMCRLFB19}, which is the most widely used library in NLP community.
-Note that during the implementation, we leverage ChatGPT to assist the development of the framework and manually check the generated code to ensure the correctness.
+This design is aligned with the approach used in Huggingface Transformers~\cite{WDSCDMCRLFB19}, which is the most widely used library in the NLP community.
+Note that during the implementation, we leverage ChatGPT to assist in the development of the framework and manually check the generated code to ensure its correctness.

-\mypara{Detector} All the detectors follow the same hierarchy of abstraction that base class implements the detecting process.
-The base class follows the detectors' original implementation enabling the flexibility to easily inspect the inner workflow of each individual detector.
+\mypara{Detector} All the detectors follow the same hierarchy of abstraction that the base class implements the detecting process.
+The base class follows the detectors' original implementation, enabling the flexibility to inspect the inner workflow of each detector easily.
 Furthermore, we implement a unified API, i.e., \textit{AutoDetector}, to automatically instantiate the user-specified detector and enable convenient detector loading and switching.

 \mypara{Experiment} The experiment is designed to reflect the standard MGT detection pipeline: data processing, feature extraction (if any), and prediction making.
-We adopt a similar abstraction strategy as the detector that the base class implements the data processing and prediction analysis, leaving the specific predictions to different sub-classes.
+We adopt a similar abstraction strategy as the detector in which the base class implements the data processing and prediction analysis, leaving the specific predictions to different sub-classes.
 The unified API, \textit{AutoExperiment}, is provided as well.